EthanGriffee/eau2/milestone 4/report/doc.md

 * We created a static Method in DataFrame that creates a dataframe from a file location input.
 * Serialization / Deserialization was added for dataframes, columns, and certain arrays.
 * We created a pseudo network for testing the KVStore, and ran the DEMO application code on it.
+* Currently working on getting the actual network working
+* Will then move on to distributing the dataframe / adding functionality to waitAndGet and local map